dhruvdeveloper/Event-Management/README.md

-"# SDP-NTCC"
-Added design pattern such as Creational patterns, Structural patterns, and Behavioral patterns.
+Added design pattern such as Creational, Structural, and Behavioral.